lucatironi/lucatironi.github.io/_posts/2012-10-16-ruby_rails_android_app_authentication_devise_tutorial_part_two.md

 }
 {% endhighlight %}

 We need now to add the <code>RegisterTask</code> class implementation just like we did for the login.
-The details are really similar and maybe we can consider a refactor of the code to avoid some un-necessary receptions.
+The details are really similar and maybe we can consider a refactor of the code to avoid some un-necessary repetitions.
 But I leave this chore to you.

 {% highlight java %}
 // file: RegisterActivity.java